-Regular review of mortality experience is also valuable for mid-size plans, say 1,000 to 10,000 retirees.
-Although it is very unlikely the mortality experience would be assessed to be fully statistically credible, useful information may be derived and significant trends may be observed.
-Studies at this level may be used, after accounting for the credibility of the mortality experience, to select appropriate published mortality tables, develop broad adjustments to such tables (e.g., 90 percent or 110 percent of the standard table rates) or, in some cases, different adjustment factors may be used for a range of ages.
+Regular review of mortality experience is also valuable for mid-size plans, say 1,000-plus retirees.
+Although the mortality experience would generally not be fully statistically credible, useful information may be derived and significant trends may be observed.
+Studies at this level may be used to select appropriate published mortality tables, develop broad adjustments to such tables (e.g., 90% or 110% of the standard table rates) or, in some cases, different adjustment factors may be used for a range of ages.